≪ Go to our review of Convertible Car Seats

 The simplicity of the seat makes it look tidy compared to many of the other seats, but there are other things that take away from the overall look.
 The fabric cover fits over the shell frame and is held on by plastic clips.
 Unlike some of the competition that has the cover wrap around the seat and frame, this style allows the edges of the plastic frame to remain visible.
 The only part of the seat bottom that is smooth is the recline adjustment portion of the seat.
 The other resting points that make contact with the vehicle seat are narrow edges of plastic that could catch on things or rub on the vehicle seat and potentially cause damage.

-This is the lightest seat in the review at just over 9 pounds.
+This seat came in as the most lightweight seat in the review at just over 9 pounds.
 This makes it a good candidate for parents who frequent Taxis or Uber.
 Unfortunately, if your child is still sitting rear facing it means you will need to use a towel as well and carrying a towel and car seat around might be a deal breaker for many parents.

 It is one of the most narrow seats in the review as well at 17 inches, which is the same as the Clek Foonf.
 So if you need to place more than two seats across the back seat of your car, or if you want to fit an adult between two car seats it might be a good option.

 Evenflo is a fairly well-known brand when it comes to baby gear, and while they may not be known for their car seats, this one has some of the better crash test data results in the review, which is something to brag about given that it is also the cheapest option.
 While this seat did not score that well overall, we think it is a good seat that has an increased margin of protection.
 The Evenflo is a simple price-friendly option for families on a budget or those looking for a good second seat or option for travel.